jonhue/acts_as_favoritor/README.md

 ### Contributors

 Give the people some :heart: who are working on this project.
-Check them all at:
+See them all at:

 https://github.com/slooob/acts_as_favoritor/graphs/contributors